 Changdeokgung Palace

-The Palace of Prospering Virtue, known in Korean as Changdeokgung, was the favorite palace of many Joseon rulers.
-Moreover, it was the site of the royal court during two out of the three centuries that passed between Gyeongbukgung’s first destruction and its eventual reconstruction in 1868.
+The Palace of Prospering Virtue, known in Korea as Changdeokgung, was the favorite palace of many Joseon rulers.

-Changdeok stands out compared to Gyeongbukgung because its buildings blend in with the natural topography instead of dominating it; its construction style retains elements of the previous Three Kingdoms period of Korean history.
+Changdeok stands out from Gyeongbukgung because its buildings blend in with the natural topography instead of dominating it; its construction style retains elements of the previous Three Kingdoms period of Korean history.
 Actually, the palace was built specifically to replace Gyeongbuk.

 King Taejong (born Yi Bangwon), the third ruler of the Joseon dynasty, was reluctant to reside at Gyeongbuk because he had bad memories of the place.